 “It’s Oriphiel.
 We have our orders.
 And she has her reasons.”

 “Then I’m gonna come in swinging.
-And she will lose, and she will have no choice but to listen to me then, whether she wants to or not.”
+And she will lose, and she’ll have no choice but to listen to me then, whether she wants to or not.”

-The room filled suddenly with Jovi’s dangles, most of whom Dean recognized as former demons the Winchesters had faced in the past.
+The room filled suddenly with Jovi’s dangles, nearly all of whom Dean recognized as former demons the Winchesters had faced in the past.
 Dean took it all in.
 Even Yelloweyes was there.
+Sam looked at Dean in disbelief but he couldn’t believe it himself.
 How could she?
 HOW COULD SHE.
 Resurrecting demons at all was bad enough, but how dare she resurrect the demon that had killed his mother, his grandmother, the monster who had killed Jess and fed Sam demon blood when he was a defenseless baby?
 He couldn’t even believe she’d do such a thing.
-Dean felt himself start to lose control and struggled to regain it.
+Dean felt himself start to lose control and struggled to keep it.
 “You’d rather fight a battle you can’t win, than talk to me for 5 minutes, Jovi?”